Calista Vinton: Working in the jungles around Moulmein

-Since Justus and Calista were sufficiently familiar with the Karen language, they immediately commenced their mission work to the Karens in the jungles around Moulmein (now known as Mawlamyine.
+Since Justus and Calista were sufficiently familiar with the Karen language, they immediately commenced their mission work to the Karens in the jungles around Moulmein (now known as Mawlamyine).
 They traveled in native canoes, on horseback, on elephants, on buffalo carts and on foot.
 At first they went together from village to village preaching.
 Afterward, they went separately because they received so many invitations from distant villages.
 The work of preaching was combined with the ministering to the sick.
 Calista held prayer meetings in villages.
 Jungle traveling was extremely dangerous because tigers and other wild animals were abundant, and she narrowly escaped them on many occasion.

 Calista established many schools in mission stations and staffed them with native scholars she had trained.
 The British government offered "grant in aid", a sum of money equal to the amount expended by the school for educational purposes.
 The only restriction was for the school to be open to the government director of education for inspection.

 In April 1840, Calista gave birth to a son Justus Brainerd, and in September 1841 a daughter Calista was born.
 Also in 1841, Justus's sister Miranda joined them for jungle mission work and later worked as a teacher in Normal Karen Mission School; she was known as Sister Miranda to the Karens.
-In 1846, a third child, Harvey Howard, was born to Mrs. Vinton.
+In 1846, a third child, Harvey Howard, was born to Mrs. Vinton; he died before his first birthday.